Did you know that honey will never go bad?

 Other than that, drones are basically one more mouth to feed that the worker bees must take care of.

-So when the virgin queen decides to take her mating flight, she will fly very high in the sky.
+When the virgin queen decides to take her mating flight, she will fly very high in the sky.
 Drones have certain hang out spots that they wait for virgin queens to fly into their radar.
 When one does, they begin to flock to her.

 Then the strongest and best drones will be the only ones that will be able to make their way to the virgin queen.

 However, this has a sad ending for the drone.
-When he mates with the queen, his genitalia will literally be ripped off leaving a gaping hole in his abdomen that will ultimately lead to his death.
+When he mates with the queen, his genitalia will be ripped off leaving a gaping hole in his abdomen that will ultimately lead to his death.

-But his life’s mission is complete because his DNA will still survive in a hive.
+Still, his life’s mission is complete because his DNA will still survive in a hive.
 The queen has a storage sack where she stores sperm that she will utilize the rest of her life to lay fertile eggs.

 3. The Eggs are Laid